Necried/CAS706-extensible/Language/Rose.lagda.md

   _▿_ : Term → Term → Term
 ```

-Context for predicates and environment for types
+Context for predicates and Env for types
+(I don't like this naming convention but it follows the paper)
 ```agda
 data Context : Set where
   ∅ : Context